 Contact Cooling / Chilled Tip – through a window of chilled circulating water

-Cryogen spritzer/spray – delivered immediately after laser pulse
+Cryogen spritzer/spray – delivered immediately after a laser pulse

 Corneal Shields – Protective shield that can be placed over the eyes during cosmetic treatments.

 Crow’s Feet – Wrinkles around your eyes that are caused by strenuous smiling and/or squinting.
 Crow’s feet can be reduced and/or eliminated with Botox injections, facial rejuvenation treatments, laser skin resurfacing and skin care products.

 CryoClear – An instrument used to remove skin tags, cherry angiomas, age spots, sun spots, etc. by freezing the lesion to promote smoother cosmetic appearance.

 Crystal – Can be mined from the earth or rare imitations can be created synthetically (as they pertain to the laser industry).
 Sapphire – Ruby Red Laser & Nd Yag Laser are two crystalline materials used at the laser’s source.